Ignite

 Ignite Innovation

-Ignite Intersections
+Ignite Belonging

 Ignite Leadership

 What does it mean to be a leader?
-Dive into Atlanta's rich history and culture as we explore learn about prominent community and worldwide leaders whose legacies continue to develop our understanding of leadership.
+Dive into Atlanta's rich history and culture as we explore and learn about prominent community and worldwide leaders whose legacies continue to develop our understanding of leadership.
 Together, we'll examine where leaders come from, where leaders go, and how leaders can make an impact on their communities.
 Hosted by the Office of Student Involvement, leadership, and Transitions (SILT), this track is a great option for students looking to reflect on the way they shape and are shaped by their communities to create a roadmap of their journey as a leader at Emory.

 Ignite Sustainability